michabbb/failed-jobs/README.md

 ![retry failed jobs](/resources/screenshots/retry-modal.png)

 ## Filtering Jobs
-This package by default comes with following filters which you can use to filter failed jobs.
+This plugin by default comes with the following filters which you can use to filter failed jobs.
 - Connection
 - Queue